thoughtspot/thoughtspot.github.io/_admin/loading/load-with-script.md

 * Split up your large data file into multiple smaller files.

-* Stage the data files in a location accessible to the node on which you'll run the script.
-Usually you'll use an [NAS mounted file system]({{ site.baseurl }}/admin/setup/NAS-mount.html#).
+* Stage the data files in a location accessible to the node on which you run the script.
+Usually, you can use an [NAS mounted file system]({{ site.baseurl }}/admin/setup/NAS-mount.html#).

-* Create a script to load the files (see example below).
+* Create a script to load the files in the following example.

 * Run the script to load the files.
 You will make your script multi-threaded by invoking multiple loader threads (between 1 and 5 are recommended).